Completion of your Honors Thesis requires a detailed process.

 Early in the junior year, you will begin narrowing down your focus.
 This may be done in several ways, including engaging in discussions with faculty and enrolling in a junior honors seminar in your department.

-2. Identify a Faculty Advisor
+2. Identify a Faculty Mentor

 3. Submit the Prospectus